muratk3n/thirdwave/en/README.md

 🤣 🤣 It's hilarious.. historian gets kicked out of a cab bcz he said to a 'Turkish' cabbie that stuffed mussels are not Turkic in origin..
-Obviously they are not, there are no mussels in fucking Central Asia
+Obviously they are not, there are no mussels in bleeping Central Asia

 [Link](https://youtu.be/1Q1lnWS0LR0?t=2201)